Why are viewers dropping before my video starts? Understanding exit before video start (EBVS)

 Strategies to optimize EBVS in video streaming

-EBVS vs. other video streaming metrics
+EBVS vs. Other video streaming metrics

 What is a good EBVS rate?